Dave Wojcik: San Jose State (2013–2017)

 Wojcik's second season was even worse, with a 2–28 (0–18 MWC) record, with the two wins against non-Division I opponents.
 The season was rife with roster depletions from injuries and disciplinary issues.
 Three players suffered season-ending injuries early in the season.
 Wojcik announced on December 13, 2014, that five players were suspended indefinitely due to violating team rules; as a result, two members of the San Jose State football team joined the roster temporarily.
 Five days later, associate head coach Chris Brazelton was placed on paid administrative leave.
 Ultimately, two of the suspended players, Rashad Muhammad and Jaleel Williams, were reinstated on January 3, 2015.
 Two other suspended players were dismissed from the team, and another transferred.

 In 2015–16, San Jose State improved to a 9–22 (4–14 MW) record that included home wins over eventual conference tournament champion Fresno State and defending conference regular season champion Boise State.

 In 2016–17, Wojcik led the Spartans to the first round in the 2017 Mountain West Conference men's basketball tournament where they lost to Utah State in Paradise, Nevada.
 The Spartans finished the season 14–16; and 7–11 in conference play for 8th place in the regular season.
 Wojcik lead the Spartans to victories such as, but not limited to: San Diego State, at Washington State, and a sweep against UNLV.
 The Spartans broke their losing streak against conference teams away and did so a few times, their last being in 2013–14 against at Nevada in their first season as a Mountain West Conference member.
 Wojcik lead the Spartans to receive an invitation to participate in the Mountain West–Missouri Valley Challenge for 2017–18.

 On July 10, 2017, Wojcik resigned from San Jose State for personal reasons.

-Linsly School (2019–present)
+Linsly School (2019–2025)

 Beginning in 2019, Wojcik was varsity boys' basketball head coach at the Linsly School, a private school in Wheeling.
 His first team in 2019–20 was 17–8, and Linsly had three more winning seasons afterwards.

+Incarnate Word (2025–present)

+On October 21, 2025, it was announced that he was hired as an assistant coach for the Incarnate Word Cardinals men's basketball team.